For some growers, autoflowers are a staple. Their fast life cycle and manageable size made them ideal for small indoor setups.

 A key factor for your autos’ faster growth is light.
 Providing a 20/4 light cycle will increase the rate at which your auto’s grow.

-And because they’re not light-dependent, you won’t need to switch your light cycle for your autos to flower.
+And because they’re not light-dependent, you won’t need to switch your cannabis light cycle or schedule for your autos to flower.

 What are the advantages of a short autoflower life cycle?